 1213-the estate appears to have been divided in the early 13th century into Retlyn and Estriteling (now Old Court).

 It appears to have briefly become one fee again as a roll of knight’s fee made in 1254 recorded Heres de Retlinge as holding a knights fee, but after this date Ratling and Estriteling owed half a knight’s fee each indicating the original knight’s fee had been divided again between two holders.

 1279-Richard de Dovers acquired half a fee in Ratling, and from then onwards was referred to as Richard de Ratlinge.
 On 18th July 1279 Ralph Perot did “homage and fealty” to Archbishop Pecham for half a knight’s fee at Ratling.

-1286-Archbishop Peckham founded his College of Secular Canons at Wingham and granted to the Ratling Canonry, later the Ratling Court estate, the tithes of: “the land that Richard de Ratling and Ralph Perot hold of the Archbishop between the highway which leads from Crudeswood (Curleswood Park Farm), to the cross (cross-roads) at Bonnington, and thence to the estate of the Priory (of St. Augustine’s) at Adesham (Adisham)”.
+1286-Archbishop Peckham founded his College of Secular Canons at Wingham and granted to the Canonry of Ratling, later the Ratling Court estate, the tithes of: “the land that Richard de Ratling and Ralph Perot hold of the Archbishop between the highway which leads from Crudeswood (Curleswood Park Farm), to the cross (cross-roads) at Bonnington, and thence to the estate of the Priory (of Christ Church, Canterbury) at Adesham (Adisham)”.
 Some of the Canons houses can still be seen in Wingham next to The Dog Inn.

 1309-John de Retlynges did “homage and fealty” on 25th November to Archbishop Robert Winchester for half a fee at Ratling whilst the Archbishop was staying at his Wingham Manor House.